xataio/client-ts/cli/README.md

 - if you don't have a [workspace](https://docs.xata.io/concepts/workspaces), you will be prompted to create one.
 - if you have workspaces, you'll be asked to choose one, or to create a new one.

 A workspace is a logical grouping of databases, usually analogous to an organization or team, so this is the first step.
 Once you've chosen a workspace, you will be given the option to either create a new one, or use an existing one for your project.
 After choosing a workspace and a database, you're ready to go: the CLI will walk you through next steps, ultimately leading you to code generation.

+When you have a project set up, the Xata CLI will now be aware of your project's configuration, namely which workspace, database, and branch you've chosen.
+It will know this information by reading it from a new set of files created in your current working directory: `.xatarc` and `.env`.
+Let's discuss these briefly.

+### `.xatarc`

+This file contains information about your current Xata project, specifically its database URL, and preferred output path of the [generated XataClient]() that you can use to interact with your database if you've chosen to use it.
+More about this in [code generation](#code-generation).

+We recommend checking this file in to your version control system (Git, SVN, etc.) so that you can easily share your project's configuration among your team.

+### `.env`

+This file contains sensitive information and secrets that ought not be committed to version control.
+It is recommended that you keep this file in your project's root directory, so that it is not accidentally committed to version control, and add it to `.gitignore`.
+The Xata CLI appends secrets to this file, namely your API key and fallback branch.
+More on branches in the [git](#git-integration) section.

+### Global Mode

+In case you use the Xata CLI _outside_ of a project, where no `.xatarc` is present, you'll be using it in _global mode_.
+When using the CLI in global mode, you'll have to manually tell it which database you'd like it to work with.
+You can do this using the `--db [url]` flag.
+If you omit this flag, you will be interactively prompted to choose a database.

 ## Code Generation